History of rugby union: International appeal

-The formation of the International Rugby Football Board
+Formation of the International Rugby Football Board

 In 1884, England had a disagreement with Scotland over a try that England had scored but that the referee disallowed citing a foul by Scotland.
 England argued that the referee should have played advantage and that, as they made the Law, if they said it was a try then it was.
 The International Rugby Football Board (IRFB) was formed by Scotland, Ireland and Wales in 1886; but England refused to join, since they believed that they should have greater representation on the board because they had a greater number of clubs.
 They also refused to accept that the IRFB should be the recognised lawmaker of the game.
 The IRFB agreed that the member countries would not play England until the RFU agreed to join and accept that the IRFB would oversee the games between the home unions.
 England finally agreed to join in 1890.
 In 1930, it was agreed between the members that all future matches would be played under the laws of the IRFB.
 In 1997, the IRFB moved its headquarters from London to Dublin and a year later it changed its name to the International Rugby Board (IRB); in 2014, it changed its name again to the current World Rugby (WR).